aliasm6/checkerboard-exercise/readme.md

 ###Bonus: Audio

 Get some audio playing to accompany your trippy visuals, using only JS.
-No editing the HTML!
+No editing the HTML!Alias && Akiko